MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 ### Best practices for pictures (images)
 - Pictures are:
-  - Best for quick reference, validation, or special techniques
+  - Best for quick reference, validation, or special techniques.
   - A great and inexpensive way to orient an operator, so use lots of them.
-  - Are very efficient for identifying specific patterns, shapes, or colors.
+  - Very efficient for identifying specific patterns, shapes, or colors.
 - When you take a picture:
   - Make sure to take a picture of the whole object for overall context, as well as a close-up for precision.
   - Keep in mind the perspective of the operator.
-It’s helpful to take the picture from the same angle that the operator will use.
+It’s helpful to take the picture from the same angle. that the operator will use.
 - For performance reasons, don’t use 4K/HD quality pictures. **Total image size shouldn’t exceed 100 KB.**